Winston-Salem, North Carolina: Economy

-Although traditionally associated with the textile and tobacco industries, Winston-Salem is transforming itself to be a leader in the nanotech, high-tech and bio-tech fields.
-Medical research is a fast-growing local industry, and Wake Forest Baptist Medical Center is the largest employer in Winston-Salem.
+Although traditionally associated with the textile and tobacco industries, Winston-Salem is transforming itself to be a leader in the nanotech, high-tech and biotech fields.
+Medical research is a fast-growing local industry, and Atrium Health Wake Forest Baptist is the largest employer in Winston-Salem.
 In December 2004, the city entered into a deal with Dell, providing millions of dollars in incentives to build a computer assembly plant nearby in southeastern Forsyth County.
 Dell closed its Winston-Salem facility in January 2010 due to the poor economy.
 In January 2015, Herbalife opened a manufacturing facility in the space left vacant by Dell.

 Public and private investment of $713 million has created the Wake Forest Innovation Quarter, an innovation district in downtown Winston-Salem which features business, education in biomedical research and engineering, information technology and digital media, as well as public gathering spaces, apartment living, restaurants, and community events.